mohit2708/study/python/python/7_oops/oops_constructor.md

 ### **Ques.
 What is a constructor in Python?**
-* Constructors are special function/method which is automatically called when an object is created.
-* In Python the __init__() method is called the constructor and is always called when an object is created.
+* In Python, the __init__() method is a special constructor method that is automatically called when an object is created, and it is called once for each instance of the class.
-* A constructor is called only once at the time of creation an object.
-* if two object are created for a class, the constructer will be called once for each instance.
+* If two objects are created from the same class, the constructor will be called separately for each object.
-* If you don't define a __init__ method in your class, Python automatically provides a default constructor that takes no arguments.
+* If you don't define an __init__() method in your class, Python automatically provides a default constructor that takes no arguments.

 * Example:-
 ```python